 The goal of the committee is to develop proposed regulations that reflect a final consensus of the committee.
 Consensus means that there is no dissent by any member of the negotiating committee, including the committee member representing the Department.
-An individual selected as a negotiator will be expected to represent the interests of his or her organization or group, and participate in the negotiations in a manner consistent with the goal of developing proposed regulations on which the committee will reach consensus.
+An individual selected as a negotiator will be expected to represent the interests of his or her organization or group and participate in the negotiations in a manner consistent with the goal of developing proposed regulations on which the committee will reach consensus.
 If consensus is reached, all members of the organization or group represented by a negotiator are bound by the consensus and are prohibited from commenting negatively on the resulting proposed regulations.
-The Department will not consider any such negative comments that are submitted by members of such an organization or group.
+The Department will not consider any such negative comments on the proposed regulations that are submitted by members of such an organization or group.

 Nominations: Nominations should include:

 - The committee for which the nominee is nominated (Program Integrity and Improvement).

 - The name of the nominee, the organization or group the nominee represents, and a description of the interests that the nominee represents.